mouseless/json-concepts/specs/02-quantifiers/03-one-or-more.md

 ## Concepts Shadow

-For following concepts definition, quantifier of `service` doesn't have a max;
+For following concepts definition, quantifier of `$service` doesn't have a max;

 `CONCEPTS: service.concepts.json`